 - name (mandatory): Name of the type. - mapping (mandatory): File name of the corresponding mapping file. - documents (optional): File name of the corresponding documents that should be indexed.
-This file has to be compressed either as bz2, zip or tar.gz and must contain exactly one JSON file with the same name - document-count (optional): Number of documents in the documents file.
-This number will be used to verify that all documents have been indexed successfully. - compressed-bytes (optional): The size in bytes of the compressed document file.
-This number is used to show users how much data will be downloaded by Rally and also to check whether the download is complete. - uncompressed-bytes (optional): The size in bytes of the documents file after decompression.
+If you are using parent-child, specify the number of parent documents.
+This file has to be compressed either as .zip, .bz2, .gz, .tar, .tar.gz, .tgz or .tar.bz2 and must contain exactly one JSON file with the same name.
+The preferred file extension for our official tracks is .bz2. - document-count (mandatory if documents is set): Number of documents in the documents file.
+This number is used by Rally to determine which client indexes which part of the document corpus (each of the N clients gets one N-th of the document corpus).

+- compressed-bytes (optional but recommended if documents is set): The size in bytes of the compressed document file.
+This number is used to show users how much data will be downloaded by Rally and also to check whether the download is complete. - uncompressed-bytes (optional but recommended if documents is set): The size in bytes of the documents file after decompression.
+This number is used by Rally to show users how much disk space the decompressed file will need and to check that the whole file could be decompressed successfully.